-Who’s Who in the Kitchen Cookbook (1960s Washington D. C. Annotation font)
+Who’s Who in the Kitchen Cookbook (1960s Washington D. C. Annotated Version)

 A Different kind of Cookbook: This is a labor of “cookbook lov” that I, as a politics and history junkie, was given by the original publisher to do with as I wished.
 I added annotations and updates an re-published Who’s Who in the Kitchen because it was just a fascinating book.

 When I first opened it, I was expecting the run-of-the-mill “recipes” of the kind usually handed out by press secretaries.
 Plenty of books like that out there, particularly for modern chefs and recipes.
 But it wasn’t long before I found that this Who’s Who was anything but run-of-the-mill.

 To the contrary: here was the family recipe for Swedish Meatballs in the Robert McNamara family, going back to the former Vietnam-era Defense Secretary’s great grandmother.
 There was an annotation sent in with the original, by Secretary McNamara’s wife, penned in: “We always had to make enough for 20 people since everyone came back for seconds and even thirds.”

 It was the Gold Star Wives organization that went around to the grandmothers and mothers and sisters (mostly, in those days) to get these personal recipes for a book they wanted to sell in hotels and other Washington D. C. tourist spots.
 Originally it sold in the millions over several years as a souvenir.
 It raised a lot of money for the Gold Star Wives organization’s charity activities.
 Today, in the same spirit, we will be donating 25% of the sale price of every copy purchased at the Purple Heart organization.